Workshop: How do Infrastructures Matter?

 • Carolin Liebisch: The Authority of Infrastructure: How Technical Regulation Justified Migration Control

-• Caroline Elfe: The infrastructures of the reproductive market: building global fertility chains during the early phase of ARTs
+• Caroline Elfe: Exploring the infrastructures of the reproductive market: making families in the age of assisted reproduction

 Chair: Michael Homberg